jurgen-kluft/ccode/README.md

 Also this project is a personal project and thus is not perfect but it serves my needs, feel free to post issues/requests if you want to see additional features.

 This allows me to write packages (C++ libraries) and use them in another C++ package by defining a dependency on them.
-Using the go package management solution you can 'get' these packages and then by running 'go run $name.go' you can generate VS projects files.
+Using the go package management solution you can 'get' these packages and then by running `go run %name%.go` you can generate solution and project files.
 The goal is to support the following IDE's and/or build-systems:

 * [Visual Studio](https://visualstudio.microsoft.com) (supported)
 * [Xcode](https://developer.apple.com/xcode/) (supported)